 - Share their ideas about the way in which colour can become part of a person’s identity

-The colours of our scarves(this will open in a new window): A flyer with information on the Colours of Our Scarves project.
+The colours of our scarves: A flyer with information on the Colours of Our Scarves project.